libao3128/Periprosthetic-Joint-Infection-Diagnosis-by-Multiple-Machine-Learning-Model/Readme.md

 ## Data

 The dataset is provided by Professor Yuh-Jyh Hu at Institute of Bioinformatics at National Yang Ming Chiao Tung University.
 The data is the real patients information collected from hosipital.
 This dataset is originally used for doctors to diagnosis whether the patient will get PJI or not.
 The dataset that used for PJI diagnosis contain 52159 samples, 67 features and 1 label.
-For more inofotmation about dataset, please see **Report.pdf**.
+For more inofotmation about dataset, please see **Report.html**.
 > The dataset is not public.
 If you want to access the whole dataset, please contact me at liabo3128.cs08@nycu.edu.tw or Professor Yuh-Jyu Hu at  yhu@cs.nycu.edu.tw

 ## Data Preprocessing